 For the most part, April marks the winding down of the busy season in Thailand, Vietnam, Laos, Cambodia, and northern parts of Southeast Asia.
 You may not notice: Thailand is such a popular destination that it's busy practically all year long, regardless of the season.

-Southeast Asian countries farther south such as Indonesia will just be gearing up to get even busier.
-April is one of the best months to enjoy Bali before the summer crowds surge.
-Australians grab cheap flights to Bali just as winter is beginning to take hold in the Southern Hemisphere.
+Southeast Asian countries farther south, such as Indonesia, will just be gearing up to get even busier.
+April is one of the best months to enjoy Bali before the summer crowds surge, and many Australians grab cheap flights to Bali just as winter is beginning to take hold in the Southern Hemisphere.

 Spring showers will turn East Asia nice and green after a long winter.
 The fruit trees—particularly cherry and plum trees—will be blooming, making parks and public areas increasingly beautiful and busier.

 April and May are good months for doing some trekking in Nepal before rain, snow, and summer humidity arrive to obstruct views.
 April is a good compromise between pleasant weather and fewer people on the trail.
-Some trails get very busy in May with Everest climbing season in full swing.
+Some trails get very busy in May with the Mount Everest climbing season in full swing.

 Places With the Best Weather